sarumanplaysguitar/panoptes-dash/README.md

 └── ...
 ```

-A note regarding the `public` and `src/assets` directories: while both are for storing assets, files in the `public` directory don't get processed/optimized by Webpack (usually things like favicons, logos, etc.).
+A note regarding the `public` and `src/assets` directories: while both are for storing assets, files in the `public` directory don't get processed/optimized at all by Vite and are pushed to the website as-is.
+This is suitable for assets such as our favicons, logos, and 3D models (.glb files).

 ## Setup Instructions